 Why should you want to do that?
 Well, you may need the energy to use it in your business, or at home to cook food, for example, or you may wish to make a profit from selling the energy.

-That can be very important now that the price of energy tends to keep rising and can rise quite rapidly over short time periods.
+That can be very important now that the price of energy produced by the anaerobic digestion process tends to keep rising and can rise quite rapidly over short time periods.

 2. What is the Most Undervalued Benefit of Anaerobic Digestion